Chris Adami: Honors

 He received the NASA Exceptional Achievement Medal while serving at JPL, and was elected a Fellow of the AAAS in 2012.
 He was also elected a Fellow of the American Physical Society in 2017.
-On July 31, 2019, He was awarded the Lifetime Achievement Award by The International Society for Artificial Life.
+On July 31, 2019, he was awarded the Lifetime Achievement Award by the International Society for Artificial Life., and the Beal Outstanding Faculty Award by Michigan State University in 2025.